There are phases in our life where we feel simply uninspired. Everyday day seems the same, simple daily routines are a drag.

 Take a vacation

-Sometimes a change of scenery does wonders to our frayed nerves.
+Sometimes a change of scenery is the only thing you need to overcome a slump period in life.
+Going on a holiday does wonders to our frayed nerves.

 Try to take a vacation at least once a year.
-A nice road trip, a weekend getaway will do wonders for your stress levels.
+A nice road trip, a weekend getaway will reduce your stress levels.
 It also gives you something to look forward to.

 If you are feeling particularly demotivated on a given day perhaps you should try to head outdoors amidst nature for a walk or jog.